 Our team of experts regularly acts for clients facing compulsory liquidation or winding up.
 However bleak the situation may feel, there are always things we can do to help.

-Don’t delay or ignore the problem.
+Don’t delay or ignore liquidation and/or winding up.
 Act quickly

 If you are a director of a company and have received a winding up petition from a creditor, you need to act fast.
 Whether you agree or disagree with a creditor’s claim against you, failure to deal with the situation can be disastrous for your company.